 If you are at least 18, sign up with online babysitting services.
 Click the link below and sign up today!

 Make a flyer.
-If you have taken a babysitting course or have babysitting experience, the first thing most babysitters do is to make a flier.
-Include information such as your name, your availability, your phone number and the fact that you have experience.
+If you have taken a babysitting course or have babysitting experience, make a flier.
+Include information such as your name, your availability, your phone number and your level of experience.

-- Put up a flyer up at your town library (check with the librarian first to be sure it’s allowed, and what area in the library would be appropriate – hopefully the children’s room).
+- Put up a flyer up at your town library.
+Check with the librarian first to be sure it’s allowed, and what area in the library would be appropriate.
+Hopefully it will be the children’s room!

 - You can always try the classifieds in your local newspaper.

 - Check out daycare centers and preschools to see if they have a bulletin board where you can hang a flyer.
 They care for children during the day, but most don’t have babysitting services in the evening.

 - Often times grocery stores have bulletin boards where you can post a flyer.
 Also try dance studios, children’s gymnastics centers, indoor play facilities, martial arts schools, skating rinks, or local fitness centers.

 Be sure your parents are aware that you are posting these fliers.
 Have them either screen calls that come in for you and/or go along to the babysitting interview with you.

 You might also consider passing out fliers or business cards to parents at local playgrounds.

 If there are lots of girls your age in your area who are all looking for babysitting jobs, then you might have to get creative to make yourself stand out in the crowd.
 You could offer free services on your flier such as “free playroom clean-up.”
 Once the children are asleep you’re still getting paid, so you might as well clean up.
 Even though other babysitters might do this anyway, it will look like an added benefit if you mention it in your ad.
 You could advertise that you help with homework.
 You might even try offering a discount like one or two hours of free babysitting for new customers.